WordPress Vulnerabilities

 1. SQL Injection And URL Hacking

-WordPress is a platform based on databases.
-It runs by executing server-side scripts in PHP.
-Because of this inherent design “flaw”, it is vulnerable to attack by malicious URL insertion.
-As the commands to WordPress are sent by URL parameters, this feature can be exploited by hackers.
-They can make up parameters that can be misinterpreted by WordPress and it can execute them without authorization.
+WordPress is a database-based platform that runs by executing server-side scripts in PHP.
+Because of this inherent design flaw, it is vulnerable to attack by malicious URL insertion.
+As the commands to WordPress are sent by URL parameters, hackers can exploit this feature.
+They can make up parameters that can be misinterpreted by WordPress, and it can execute them without authorization.

 The other part of this vulnerability depends on SQL injection.

 WordPress uses the MySQL database that runs on the SQL programming language.
-Hackers can simply embed any malicious command in a URL which can cause the database to act in some way it is not supposed to.
-This can lead to revealing sensitive information about the database which can, in turn, enable the hackers to enter and modify the content of the website.
+Hackers can embed any malicious command in a URL, which can cause the database to act in some way it is not supposed to.
+This can lead to revealing sensitive information about the database, which can, in turn, enable hackers to enter and modify the content of the website.

 Vulnerability Remediation Process for URL Hacking and SQL Injection